 - Other specified feeding or eating disorder (OSFED) involves some combination of symptoms of the other eating disorders such as an intense fear of weight gain and a preoccupation with food (thinking about food or having food related thoughts most of the day).
 Many people with OSFED have symptoms of the other eating disorders, but may not meet the exact clinical criteria, and therefore are diagnosed with OSFED.

 Prevalence rates or how often eating disorders occur varies with each disorder.
 While anorexia nervosa and bulimia nervosa are fairly rare, binge eating disorder and OSFED are slightly more common.
 A study done in 2011 estimated that 0.3% of Americans between the ages of 13-18 suffer from anorexia, 0.9% from bulimia, and 1.6% from binge eating disorder (Swanson et al. 2011).
 Estimates of OSFED differ from study to study, but may be as high as 15%.

 Body distortion: Body distortion is when someone sees their body shape, size and appearance differently from what everyone else sees.
 Body distortion causes a person to over-focus on flaws or imperfections that they are insecure about.
-Most people who struggle with an eating disorder have body distortion issues.
-These are very hard to get rid of, because they often worry about how they look and what people think of them.
+Most people who struggle with an eating disorder have body distortion issues and often worry about how they look or what people will think of them.
 These negative thoughts can be difficult to get rid of, and it is helpful to learn positive self-talk strategies with a therapist.

 How do I improve my body image?

 - Write down things that your body can do when it’s healthy (running, dancing, hiking, biking, etc.).

 - Write down 10 qualities you like about yourself (caring, responsible, funny, smart, creative etc.).

 - Make a list of accomplishments you are proud of.

 - Buy clothes that you feel comfortable in and give away any that make you feel self-conscious or uncomfortable.

 - Relax using all your senses.
 Take a bath, listen to music, play a game, sing, or meditate.

 - Spend time with positive people who make you feel comfortable and you can be yourself around.